Welcome to today's edition of the Rush 24-7 podcast.

 A couple things.

-This is in the Detroit News yesterday.
+This is in the Detroit news yesterday.

 If I was president, this wouldn't have happened.

-He's a laughing stock.
+He's a laughingstock.

 Bush has been so concentrated on the war in Iraq that other Middle East tensions have arisen as a result, said Kerry.

-The uh president has been so absent on diplomacy when it comes to issues affecting the Middle East.
+The president has been so absent on diplomacy when it comes to issues affecting the Middle East.

-John Carey said this about U.S. troops.
+John Kerry said this about U.S. troops.

-There is no reason, Bob, that young American soldiers need to be going into the homes of Iraqis in the dead of night, terrorizing kids and children, uh uh uh you know, women, breaking sort of the customs of the uh uh of of uh historical customs, religious customs, whether you like it or not, Iraqis should be doing that.
+There is no reason, Bob, that young American soldiers need to be going into the homes of Iraqis in the dead of night, terrorizing kids and children, women, breaking sort of the customs of historical customs, religious customs, whether you like it or not.

 Yeah, Iraqis should be doing the terrorizing, not the U.S. troops.

-The drive-by media ignored this totally, but we didn't on this program, and it led to a uh uh a response from uh Senator Kerry on his website, an official statement on December 7th of 2005, which is two days later.
+And it led to a response from Senator Kerry on his website, an official statement on December 7th of 2005, which is two days later.

 John Kerry will continue to speak out about how to succeed in Iraq and protect brave American troops.